Jacob, Mimmi and the Talking Dogs

-Jacob, Mimmi and the Talking Dogs (Jēkabs, Mimmi un runājošie suņi) is a 2019 Latvian–Polish animated film directed by Edmunds Jansons and based on the children's book Dog Town by Luīze Pastore.
+Jacob, Mimmi and the Talking Dogs (Jēkabs, Mimmi un runājošie suņi) is a 2019 Latvian-Polish animated adventure comedy film directed by Edmunds Jansons and based on the children's book Dog Town by Luīze Pastore.
 Funded by the National Film Centre of Latvia, Polish Film Institute and Creative Europe Media, the film is produced by Sabine Andersone for the Latvian Atom Art Studio and co-produced by Jakub Karwowski for the Polish Letko Studio.
 The film received several nominations, and won Best Animated Film at the 32nd International Film Festival for Children and Youth in Iran.

 Synopsis

 The film follows Mimmi, who is sent to the suburbs to spend a summer with his uncle and cousin, Jacob, but they find out the local park is set to be transformed into new skyscrapers by a greedy businessman, and they decide to stop the development with the help of a pack of stray dogs that can talk.